 Indicate the number of outstanding shares of each of the issuer's classes of capital or common stock as of the close of the period covered by the annual report.

-Title of class Class A ordinary shares were outstanding as of December 31, 2022 Number of shares outstanding Class B ordinary shares were outstanding as of December 31, 2022 67,590,336 Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act. ⊠ Yes □ No If this report is an annual or transition report, indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934. ☐ Yes ☒ No Note - Checking the box above will not relieve any registrant required to file reports pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 from their obligations under those Sections.
-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files). ⊠ Yes □ No Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
-Non-accelerated filer □ Emerging growth company $\Box$ If an emerging growth company that prepares its financial statements in accordance with U.S. GAAP, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards† provided pursuant to Section 13(a) of the Exchange Act. † The term "new or revised financial accounting standard" refers to any update issued by the Financial Accounting Standards Board to its Accounting Standards Codification after April 5, 2012.
-Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report. $\boxtimes$ If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to §240.10D-1(b).
-Indicate by check mark which basis of accounting the registrant has used to prepare the financial statements included in this filing: International Financial Reporting Standards as issued by the International Accounting Standards Board $\Box$ Other $\square$ If "Other" has been checked in response to the previous question, indicate by check mark which financial statement item the registrant has elected to follow. □ Item 17 □ Item 18 If this is an annual report, indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act). □ Yes | X No. (APPLICABLE ONLY TO ISSUERS INVOLVED IN BANKRUPTCY PROCEEDINGS DURING THE PAST FIVE YEARS) Indicate by check mark whether the registrant has filed all documents and reports required to be filed by Section 12, 13 or 15(d) of the Securities Exchange Act of 1934 subsequent to the distribution of securities under a plan confirmed by a court.
+Title of class Number of shares outstanding were outstanding as of December were outstanding as of December 1,456,842,655 67,590,336 indicate by check mark if the registrant is a well-known seasoned issuer, as s defined in Rule 405 of the Securities Act. ĭ Yes □ No f this report is an annual or transition rep Exchange Act of 1934. ort, indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15 □ Yes ⊠ No Note - Checking the box above will not obligations under those Sections. relieve any registrant required to file reports pursuant to Secti ion 13 or 15(d) of the Securities Exchan ge Act of 1934 from their ndicate by check mark whether the registreceding 12 months (or for such shorter lays. • ĭ Yes □ No Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files). · · 1 , ĭ Yes □ No Indicate by check mark whether the registerinitions of "large accelerated filer," "a ompany.
+See the Large accelerated filer ⊠ Accelerated filer □ Non-accelerated fi ler □ Emerging grow th company \square f an emerging growth company that prepextended transition period for complying • The term "new or revised financial acc Codification after April 5, 2012. ounting standard" refers to any up odate issued by the Financial Accounting Standards Board to its Acc counting Standards indicate by check mark whether the regis inancial reporting under Section 404(b) over 100 in f securities are registered pursuant to Sec correction of an error to previously issued • check mark whether the fina ancial statements of the registrant include led in the filing reflect the indicate by check mark whether any of the registrant's executive officers during the analysis of incentive-based compensat ion received by any of the ndicate by check mark which basis of ac counting the registrant has used to prepare the financial statem nents included in this filing: U.S. GAAP ⊠ ancial Reporting Standards a onal Accounting Standards B Other f "Other" has been checked in response t to the previous question, indicate b by check mark which financi ial statement item the registrant has elec cted to follow. f this is an annual report, indicate by che ck mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act). □ Yes ⊠ No APPLICABLE ONLY TO ISSUERS IN VOLVED IN BANKRUPTCY PI ROCEEDINGS DURING T HE PAST FIVE YEARS) indicate by check mark whether the registsubsequent to the distribution of securitie y Section 12, 13 or 15(d) of the Securiti es Exchange Act of 1934 acceptable to the distribution of securities and a plan commined by a cou □ Yes □ No -